 Many of our students have documented their experiences in our internships blog, Beyond Coffee & Copies: Internships that Matter.
 Our students have interned in a wide variety of businesses and organizations all over the United States.
-Here is a list of some of those places:
+See Internship locations below:

 |Eric Mower and Associates||Make-a-Wish Foundation|

 |Blue Cross/Blue Shield of WNY||New Era Cap|